 Platinum Building Chemicals Ltd | Damp Proof Cream

-Available in 1 Litre Cartridges or 5 Litre 'Bag-in-a-Box'.
+Available in 380ml Cartridges, 1 Litre Cartridges, 5 Litre Buckets and 8 Litre 'Bag-in-a-Box'.

 Read our Guide on 'How To Identify & Treat Rising Dampness On Walls'

 Upon curing, a hydrophobic chemical damp-proof barrier is formed in-situ.
-Extensive field experience with this technology demonstrates that DampSolve-40 will perform as well as any conventional liquid injection system against rising damp.
+Extensive field experience with this technology demonstrates that DampSolve DPC will perform as well as any conventional liquid injection system against rising damp.

 Cures to form a barrier against Rising Damp